ScheintodX/jqinit.js/README.md

 		// in case we are executed first
 		_jQInit = _jQInit || [];

-		// more stuff which is needed to work
+		// initialize dependencies which are already there initializeModulesIfDependenciesAreMet();

 		// do the magic:
 		return {
+			// Simulate an array
 			push: function( module ) {

 				// Store in array
 				_jQInit.push( module );

-				initializeModulesIfDependenciesAreMet();
+				// intialize newly pushed modules and others which are waiting for their dependencie: initializeModulesIfDependenciesAreMet();
 			}
 		}

 	} )( jQInit );

-So it essentially swaps the array we used in the modules (remember: if it doesn't existed we simply created one) with its own structure and simulates the only array operation we need.
-So if this is executed before some of our modules are loaded the syntax to register them stays the same but now we can initialize them right away.
+So it essentially swaps the array we used in the modules (remember: if it doesn't existed we simply created one) with its own structure.

+Then it simulates the only array operation we need: `push()`.
+So if it is executed before some of our modules are loaded the method to register them stays the same but now we can initialize them right away.

 Limitations / Possible extensions:
 -------------------------------------------------------------------------------

-Currently this doesn't work for jQuery Modules like Mobile or UI.
-This is primary of cause because they don't follow the module syntax like it would be needed.
+Currently this doesn't work without some "hackery" for jQuery Modules like Mobile or UI.
+This is because they don't follow any module syntax like it would be needed.
+Therefor an extra module is provided: jqinit.loader.js.
-With some hackery it is still possible but with some limitations: There is a loader called jqinit.loader.js which uses jQuery to load them and is only a few bytes long.
-The main drawback is that the modules are loaded after jQuery is done loading.
-So no async here.
-Of cause this situation would improve greatly if jqinit would be integrated in jQuery and the modules would follow module semantics.
+It uses jQuery to load them and is only a few bytes long.
+The main drawback is that the modules's loading is delayed until jQuery is done loading.
+This is needed because the modules need jQuery to be there before they can start executing.
+So there is a slight delay here.
+Of cause this situation would improve greatly if jqinit would be absorbed in jQuery itself and the jQuery modules would follow it's module semantics.

-An addition to this and something I intend to look into further is a way of passing content loaded via ajax to the modules so that they can do initialization on it.

 Some jQuery plugins (e.g. mobile) must be configured before they are loaded/executed.
 There should be a standard way for this kind of stuff.
 Currently one can use jqinit.loader.js to achieve this.
-But only async (see above).

 One possible extension could be a simple way of loading modules while the application is already running.
-With the this mechanism it is already as simple as `$('head').append( '<script src="/js/somescript.js"></script>' )` but it would certainly be nicer to have a function for this like: `$.load( "/js/somescript.js" );` or so.
-But this is as easily implemented in a plugin. s. jqinit.loader.js
+In the current state it is already as simple as `$('head').append( '<script src="/js/somescript.js"></script>' )` or `jQuery.getScript( 'js/somescript.js' )`. jqinit.loader.js provides another such a function (`Loader.load()`).
+Most probably that's already enough.

 Something I haven't even begun to think about is "dependency-loading".
 So there is currently no external definition of dependencies on a per file-basis.
 I like it this way because it keeps things simple but one could think about having some module-definition like: `{ ModA: "/js/moda.js", ModB: ... }` and have jQInit load them on demand according to dependencies.
 This certainly makes only sense for modules which aren't loaded anyway.
 But it could provide useful for large apps.
 But I think this could be added easily as plugin if needed.

+Something I intend to look into further is a way of passing content loaded via ajax/Loader to the modules so that they can do (re)initialization on it.

+There could be a need to "unload" modules.
+Let me know if you'd need that.

+There are many things e.g. RequireJS can do what jqinit.js cannot.
+This is on purpose because we want to keep it as small as possible.

 How do I do?
 ===============================================================================